Jcbrd/AI-Design-Toolkit/README.md

 ## The problem

-Every design kickoff feels like starting from zero.
-You're choosing tools, picking a workflow, figuring out what you even need — before you've done any real work.
-This skill skips the blank-page problem and gives you a living tracker instead of a flowchart you'll screenshot once.
+Designers are grappling with how the design process has changed with the emergence of AI.
+Traditional UX phases no longer map cleanly to modern product development, and there’s growing ambiguity around which tools, workflows, and methods actually make sense in AI-native work.

+Design projects now start with a moving target.
+Designers are figuring out not just what to make, but how to work inside a landscape shaped by generative tools, agents, rapid prototyping, and AI-assisted research.

 ## What it does

+Describe your project, answer a few onboarding questions about your experience and willingness to learn new tools, and the skill generates a personalized AI-native project roadmap tailored to the way modern design work actually happens.

+The output is a living HTML tracker with:

+adaptive project stages and sub-tasks
-Describe your project in a sentence.
-Answer a few onboarding questions.
-Get a living HTML tracker with stages, sub-tasks, tool recommendations per stage, and framework attribution (PAIR, JTBD, Lean UX, HAX, StoryBrand).
-When a stage hits 100%, it asks what you actually shipped — not just that you ticked the boxes.
+AI tool recommendations matched to your workflow and skill level framework grounding (PAIR, JTBD, Lean UX, HAX, StoryBrand) progress tracking across stages end-of-stage prompts focused on what you actually shipped, not just what you completed

+Rather than giving you a static process diagram, it helps you develop a workflow that evolves alongside the tools and practices shaping modern product design.

 ## Things worth knowing